 - The walkway around the resort is Gunnash, which uses recycled coal fired power plant ash (flyash).

 - Gunnash is an environmentally safe alternative building material that looks and feels like adobe, but is less expensive, more durable and fire-resistant.
 Gunnash also avoids many of the environmental problems associated with the manufacture and use of concrete, for example, giving off fewer greenhouse gases than concrete.

 - Was created by Alberto Amura of Dharma Living Systems.
 It provides 160 watts, and cost $15,000.
 A larger tree that would produce 2 – 3 kilowatts would cost approximately $30,000 to $40,000.
 It is not yet tied into power – it is currently a sculptural piece.

 - There are solar panels on the roof of Biolarium; these offset the power requirements of the Living Machine®.

-CenoteThe “swimming pond” near Kama Sutra is a temperature regulated cenote.
-A cenote is nature’s way of collecting and storing valuable fresh water; typacilly a limestone sinkhole.
+CenoteThe pond near Kama Sutra is a temperature regulated cenote.
+A cenote is nature’s way of collecting and storing valuable fresh water; typically a limestone sinkhole.

 Acequia - Snaking its way through El Monte Sagrado, behind the casitas of Tribal, Caribbean, Trout, Magpie, Marrakech and Morocco is the Acequia Madre del Rio Pueblo de Taos.
 The Spanish settlers built acequias, or irrigation ditches, in the 16th and 17th centuries in order to channel precious water to the arid parts of New Mexico.
 Today, they still remain an important and invaluable part of New Mexican life and the local acequia association has access rights to check and manage the precious irrigation channel.
-Although El Monte Sagrado has water rights to the acequia, due to its successful water recycling program, the resort does not need to access the water, and so it can flow through the property and help and serve others.
+Although El Monte Sagrado has water rights to the acequia.